Category Archives: Russian Royals

 Alexie’s father, Peter the Great; Credit – Wikipedia

 As Alexei grew up, Peter spent less and less time with him as he was absorbed by his many activities and his mistress Anna Mons.
 Because of his negative relationship with Eudoxia, Peter avoided her and therefore, also avoided Alexei.
-Even as a young boy, Alexei sensed the breach between his parents and understood that in his father’s mind he was associated with his mother.
+Even as a young boy, Alexei sensed the breach between his parents and understood that in his father’s mind, he was associated with his mother.
 Alexei began to see Peter as disapproving and even as a threat.
 He took his mother’s side and adopted her ways.
-When Alexei was six-years-old, he began to be taught by Nikifor Kondratievich Vyazemsky.
+When Alexei was six years old, Nikifor Kondratievich Vyazemsky became his tutor.
 Because Eudoxia did not believe in Peter’s Western reforms, Alexei’s education consisted of Bible readings and other religious lessons.

 In 1697, Peter traveled incognito to Western Europe on an 18-month tour called the “Grand Embassy”.
 During his journey, Peter instructed his uncle Lev Naryshkin and Eudoxia’s confessor to persuade Eudoxia to enter a convent and become a nun.
 Eudoxia did not agree, insisting that her seven-year-old son Alexei needed her.
 When Peter returned to Russia in August 1698, he continued his relationship with Anna Mons.
 More dramatically, Peter decided to force Eudoxia into a convent.
 In September 1698, Eudoxia was finally banished to the Intercession Convent of Suzdal and their marriage was over.